robinovitch61/the-leo-zone/content/posts/linux-upskill/index.md

 # Reflection

-This was a good course, but more hands and simplified than I was hoping for.
+This was a good course, but more hands on and simplified than I was hoping for.
 I would still recommend it, particularly early in your career.
 Interestingly, the bulk of the most interesting content came in the first 15 days or so.

 I still have some knowledge gaps, including questions like: